cryptolympix/connect-four/README.md

 # Connect Four

 Try to beat the artificial intelligence in the famous game of connect four.
-This artificial intelligence has been created with the [minimax algorithm](https://fr.wikipedia.org/wiki/Algorithme_minimax).
+This artificial intelligence has been created with the [alpha beta pruning algorithm](https://en.wikipedia.org/wiki/Alpha%E2%80%93beta_pruning).

 ![screenshot of the game](./screenshot.png)